In 1900, India was part of the British Empire; but by the end of 1947, India had achieved independence.

 Indian nationals had no say in central government and even at a local level, their influence on policy and decision making was minimal.

-In 1885, educated middle class nationals had founded the Indian National Conference (INC).
+In 1885, educated middle class nationals had founded the Indian National Congress (INC).
 Their aim was to get a much greater say in the way India was governed.